uptonking/note4yaoo/dev/note-fwk-ssr-isomorphic.md

 -

 - ## 🚀 [Show HN: Vite-plugin-ssr – Do-one-thing-do-it-well alternative to Next.js / Nuxt | Hacker News _202210](https://news.ycombinator.com/item?id=33188372)
-- How would you say it compares to Astro?
+- 🆚️ How would you say it compares to Astro?
 Astro is currently either all-SSG or all-SSR, but this quarter they're working on configuring that per -route.
   - 1) Astro is either all-SSG or all-SSR, while VPS is mix-and-match
-  - 2) Astro uses .astro templates by default, while VPS uses .js by default
+  - 2) Astro uses `.astro` templates by default, while VPS uses `.js` by default
   - 3) Astro comes out-of-the-box with Typescript, Sass, etc., while VPS requires more configuration (by design)
 - VPS is tailored for users who like/want/need control.
 If you care about control, Astro isn't a good fit.
 E.g. you won't be able to use Astro with React Server Components.
 And many other subtleties that, in the end, sum up to a fundamentally different tool.

-- What are the differences between this and the ssr in vite?
+- 🆚️ What are the differences between this and the ssr in vite?
   - The process in that doc provide the primitives on which SSR can be built.
 Vite-plugin-ssr is one such implementation.
 It provides a rather "NextJS-like" experience out of the box.

 - ## 🆚️ [Nano JSX, Laravel, InertiaJS with SSR · nanojsx/nano](https://github.com/nanojsx/nano/discussions/75)